ischouten/hangman-game/README.md

 ### Install dependencies for backend (python, flask application):

 - `pipenv install`
+- `pipenv dbupgrade` to apply migrations to your database.
 - `pipenv run serve` to run the server (on port 5000)

 ### Install dependencies for frontend (react-ui)